 We suggest that you send us an estimate, before the work is done, for any major treatment or any procedure that will cost more than \$500.
+Orthodontic treatment plans must be submitted.
 You should send us a completed dental claim form that shows the treatment that the dentist is planning and the cost.
 Both you and the dentist will have to complete parts of the claim form.
 We will tell you how much of the planned treatment is covered.
 This way you will know how much of the cost you will be responsible for before the work is done.